nuitrcs/SQL_workshops/intermediate_sql.md

 #### Example: Moving Average

-Window functions also support calculations across a “moving” window of rows.
+Window functions support calculations across a “moving” window of rows.

 To calculate a moving average, you can use `ROWS` or `RANGE` within the `OVER` clause. `ROWS` and `RANGE` differ in how they define the window over which calculations are performed. `ROWS` defines the window strictly based on the physical order and number of rows relative to the current row.
 This is particularly useful when you want an exact number of adjacent rows (e.g., the previous two rows), regardless of their values in relation to each other. `RANGE` defines the window based on the values of the ordering column rather than the exact number of rows.
-This approach is useful when working with time-series data, as it allows you to include rows within a specific range of values, not just the closest rows.
+This approach is useful when you want to include rows within a specific range of values, not just the closest rows.

 Calculations across a "moving" window of rows can be useful for calculating trends, such as average admissions over time.
-For example, to calculate a moving average of 3 admissions, including the current row and the previous two rows:
+For example, this is how you could calculate a moving average of 3 admissions, including the current row and the previous two rows:

 ```sql
 WITH daily_admissions AS (